How Do I Prepare My Driveway for Sealing?

 Spray vs. Squeegee Techniques

-Spraying is fast and covers a lot of ground.
-But, it’s hard to control how thick the sealant gets.
-Squeegeeing lets you control the thickness better.
-It also helps you cover the driveway evenly, which is important.
+Spraying is quick and covers a lot of area.
+But, it’s hard to control the sealant’s thickness.
+Squeegeeing lets you control the thickness better and ensures even coverage.

-Most experts say to use two coats of sealer.
-Make sure the first coat dries before adding the second.
+Experts usually recommend two coats of sealer.
+Make sure the first coat dries before applying the second.

 Benefits of Professional Application

-While doing it yourself might save money, pros offer better results.
-They use top-notch materials and tools.
-This means your driveway will look great and last longer.
+While DIY might save money, pros offer better results.
+They use high-quality materials and tools.
+This ensures your driveway looks great and lasts longer.

-Professionals avoid mistakes like streaks or blotches.
-They know how to prepare the surface right.
+Professionals avoid common mistakes like streaks or blotches.
+They prepare the surface correctly.
 This makes your driveway look perfect.

 Schedule Your Sealing Service